COAST-Lab/Open-Water-Level/Fabrication/Polycase-Enclosure/readme.md

 We're working on this page!
-Come back soon for step-by-step assembly instructions.
+Come back soon for complete step-by-step assembly instructions.

 # How to assemble a DIY Open Water Level Sensor with a Polycase enclosure